 If you share a bed with a snorer, you know how annoying it can be.
 Though it makes it harder for you to sleep, it may make it harder for them to sleep as well.
 The causes of snoring and sleep apnea vary from person-to-person, but the effects of sleep disorders are always dangerous.
 Snoring is a common condition that occurs when the flow of air through the nose or mouth is physically obstructed.
 And while snoring can be a sign of sleep apnea, they are different sleep disorders.
 Sleep apnea is a serious sleep disorder characterized by breathing that repeatedly stops during sleep.
 This can happen hundreds of times in a night and causes the brain, and the rest of the body, to not get enough oxygen.
 Untreated sleep apnea can lead to serious health problems including chronic sleep deprivation, high blood pressure, stroke, heart failure, heart attack, diabetes, depression, and more.

-- Tongue: Your tongue is yet another cause for concern if you are sleep apneic or a habitual snorer.
+Your tongue could be part of the types of airway obstruction and cause for concern if you are sleep apneic or a habitual snorer.
 Your tongue can affect your sleep through enlarged lingual tonsils or airway obstruction.
 You have tonsil tissue on the base of your tongue, and if it becomes too enlarged it may cause a collapse of the airway.
 Often times a lingual tonsillectomy is used to repair this condition.
 Your tongue could also fall back during sleep, and if the obstruction is significant, a sleep specialist may recommend a reduction of the base of tongue.
 One technique is called a midline glossectomy in which the middle and back portion of the tongue is reduced.
 Dr. Pasha also offers a new, revolutionary procedure utilizing the da Vinci Robot to access the base of the tongue, which allows for better visualization and improved access to the deeper portion of the throat.

-- Complex Anatomy: Finally, life-threatening sleep apnea or complex anatomy is the most severe cause of sleep apnea and difficult to approach surgically.
+Finally, the last of level or types of airway obstruction that we’ll cover today is complex anatomy.
+This life-threatening sleep apnea or complex anatomy is the most severe cause of sleep apnea and difficult to approach surgically.
 Procedures such as a tracheotomy or maxillomandibular advancement surgery may be options.
 A tracheotomy includes inserting a tube into a small hole created in the windpipe.
 This tube stays closed during waking hours, and is opened for sleep so that air flows directly into the lungs, bypassing any upper airway obstruction.
 Maxillomandibular advancement surgery moves the upper jaw (maxilla) and lower jaw (mandible) forward to open the airway in the back of your nose and throat.